 - Perform Regional Air Quality (AQ) Conformity Analysis for metropolitan and rural areas as needed. - Monitor AQ data submissions to other agencies State, federal, local, and academic research. - Provide Kentucky transportation-related data to KY Energy and Environment Cabinet Division of Air Quality (EEC-DAQ).
 Data is commonly used for the development of the State Implementation Plans (SIPs) for AQ nonattainment and maintenance areas.
 Review, comment, and participate during the preparation of mobile emission budgets for the development of SIPs, SIP amendments, maintenance demonstrations, and budget adjustments. - Work with KYTC-IT to develop annual updates to the Kentucky VIN/Fleet registration age/type distribution data for use with MOVES.
-Explore incorporation of other useful datasets. - Maintain expertise in MOVES_2014a or current AQ model.
-Perform the emissions model analysis for ozone and PM{2.5} regional conformity analyses as needed. - Prepare Cabinet responses to citizen/agency inquiries for signature by Governor, Secretary, or Director. - Attend necessary meetings and conferences to stay abreast of the AQ issues. - Monitor changes and maintain a clearinghouse of knowledge for the Division/Cabinet concerning AQ regulations.
-Maintain a working knowledge of the National Ambient Air Quality Standard (NAAQS) for current standards including the 8-hour ozone and PM{2.5} standards, air quality regulations, and implementation guidance. - Inform KYTC staff, KYTC management, partner cabinets, MPOs, ADDs, public officials, and the general public about air quality, conformity analysis, federal guidelines, and new developments regarding greenhouse gas/climate change requirements.
-Disseminate information about same. - When new ozone standards are adopted, educate local governments regarding transportation impacts. - Maintain AQ Website- Maintain appropriate active web-links. - Develop and maintain a KYTC AQ email distribution list for dissemination of AQ information. - Participate and/or facilitate monthly AQ conference calls and quarterly meetings.
-This includes participating in interagency consultation calls regarding transportation conformity for updates and amendments to MTP plans, SIPs, TIPs, and STIPs. - Assist with new programs as required by FAST Act, Clean Air Act Amendment (CAAA), NAAQS, and other federal, state or local legislation. - Work with AQ team members to ensure all AQ TDM model data is ready for MOVES use.
+Explore incorporation of other useful datasets. - Maintain expertise in MOVES\2014b or current AQ model.
+Perform the emissions model analysis for ozone, Green House Gases (GHG), and PM2.5 regional conformity analyses as needed. - Prepare Cabinet responses to citizen/agency inquiries for signature by Governor, Secretary, or Director. - Attend necessary meetings and conferences to stay abreast of AQ issues. - Monitor changes and maintain a clearinghouse of knowledge for the Division/Cabinet concerning AQ regulations.
+Maintain a working knowledge of the National Ambient Air Quality Standard (NAAQS) for current standards including the 8-hour ozone and PM2.5 standards, air quality regulations, and implementation guidance. - Inform KYTC staff, KYTC management, partner cabinets, MPOs, ADDs, public officials, and the general public about air quality, conformity analysis, federal guidelines, and new developments regarding greenhouse gas/climate change requirements.
+Disseminate information about same. - Educate local governments regarding transportation impacts after adoption of new ozone standards. - Maintain AQ Website- Maintain appropriate active web-links. - Develop and maintain a KYTC AQ email distribution list for dissemination of AQ information. - Participate and/or facilitate monthly AQ conference calls and quarterly meetings.
+This includes participating in interagency consultation calls regarding transportation conformity for updates and amendments to MTP plans, SIPs, TIPs, and STIPs. - Assist with new programs as required by FAST Act, Clean Air Act Amendment (CAAA), NAAQS, and other federal, state or local legislation. - Coordinate with team members (travel demand modelers) to ensure all AQ TDM model data is ready for MOVES use. - Develop and maintain Park-n-Ride database for citizen/agency inquiries.
+Air Quality